MackHartley/2x2RubixSolver/README.md

 Without realizing this I would have needed to implement 12 methods for movement which I wasn’t interested in doing.

 Even though I only needed to write 3 functions for movement, they were very annoying to write as it was a bunch of tedious index lookups.
-Looking back, I obviously should have done some matrix math type stuff but hey if we are going to play that game then the Romans shouldn’t have drank from lead cups.
-Hindsight is 2020 and such.
+Looking back, I obviously should have done some matrix math type stuff but hey if we are going to play that game then we all should have invested in Dogecoin in 2015.
+Hindsight is 20/20 and such.

 The most frustrating issue I realized is that the current state of the algorithm doesn’t recognize one solved cube from another solved cube.
 This means that whenever I run this algorithm I need to find the corner with white, green and purple and situate it properly so I can read in the data to the algorithm.
 I could probably solve this by making a better data structure or having some better equality checks in my algorithm, but that’s for a future project.